WJHG-TV: History

 In 1998, WJHG was almost sold when the Phipps family sold WCTV in Tallahassee to Gray Communications.
 Gray would have been forced to seek a waiver from the Federal Communications Commission (FCC) to keep both WJHG and WCTV under pre-1996 ownership rules because WJHG's grade B signal covers the extreme western parts of the Tallahassee market.
 The 1996 Telecommunications Act allowed for overlapping fringe signals, so Gray was able to keep both stations.
 Instead, Gray ended up selling its then-flagship station, WALB-TV in Albany, Georgia, because its city-grade signal overlapped that of WCTV's in the southwestern Georgia portion of the Tallahassee market.
 Even after the 1996 reforms, the FCC was not willing to even consider a waiver for a city-grade overlap.
 From 1998 to 2006, despite WPCT being a UPN affiliate until 2001, WJHG began airing UPN programming on a secondary basis, airing UPN programs in the late hours.
-This would continue until UPN and The WB merged operations in 2006 to form The CW, despite Panama City once again gaining its own UPN station when WBIF switched to UPN from PAX in 2004.
+This would continue until UPN and The WB merged operations in 2006 to form The CW, despite Panama City once again gaining its own UPN station when WBIF switched to UPN from Pax in 2004.

 In 2002, Gray bought most of Benedek Broadcasting's stations.
-This included WTVY, whose transmitter provides a signal that covers all the way from Fort Walton Beach, Florida to Troy, Alabama.
+This included WTVY, whose transmitter provides a signal that covers all the way from Fort Walton Beach, Florida, to Troy, Alabama.
 By this time, signal contours were no longer an issue and Gray could keep both stations.
 Since both stations had traditionally been available on cable in both the Dothan and Panama City area, and have the same ownership, WJHG has run WTVY stories that take place in those parts of northwestern Florida that are in northern part of the Panama City market.
 Meanwhile, WTVY has run WJHG stories focusing on Panama City and the coast.
 Sometimes, WTVY will run its own stories on Panama City but WJHG did not cover Dothan at all (Southeastern Alabama's default NBC affiliate was WSFA from Montgomery).
 Gray launched low-powered WRGX-LD as a Dothan-based NBC affiliate on June 1, 2013, ending WJHG's availability in the Dothan market.

-On June 28, 2010, WJHG began broadcasting their newscasts in 16:9 enhanced definition widescreen.
+Gray twice acquired other companies that owned Panama City-area television stations, selling them off to retain WJHG-TV and WECP-LD.
+In 2014, it acquired most of Hoak Media, owner of ABC affiliate WMBB; that station was spun off to Nexstar Broadcasting Group.
+When Gray acquired Raycom Media in 2019, it spun off Fox affiliate WPGX (channel 28) to Lockwood Broadcast Group.